-You will not be required to provide medical certificates if a coroner is involved.
+If a coroner is involved in the cremation process, you will not be required to provide medical certificates.
 In England and Wales, you will be given Form 6 by a coroner.
 In Scotland, you will be given Form E by a procurator fiscal.
 Find out more about the role of a coroner.

 What happens before the cremation service takes place?

-Before the service takes place, the hearse will take the coffin or casket to the crematorium and limousines carrying family and close friends will follow in the funeral procession.
+Before a cremation funeral service takes place, the hearse will take the coffin or casket to the crematorium and limousines carrying family and close friends will follow in the funeral procession.
 Upon arrival, pallbearers will take the coffin into the chapel, placing it on a raised platform called a catafalque.

 Depending on the beliefs of you and your loved one, a cremation service can be religious or non-religious.
 Some cremation funerals begin with a separate service, which can be held in a place of worship or other venue separate from the crematorium.